sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

 Infer Hadoop Cluster Configurations
 -----------------------------

-The below code in Python invokes Fire Insights REST API to infer Hadoop Cluster Configurations.
-It then saves the infer cluster Hadoop Configurations as updated values.
+The below code in Python invokes Fire Insights REST APIs to Infer Hadoop Cluster Configurations.
+It then saves the Infer Cluster Hadoop Configurations as updated values.

 ::